 Visas for India

 India is one of the more difficult countries when it comes to visa applications although things are starting to improve.
 I can’t cover visa regulations for every country on the India travel blog page, but I can start to give you ideas.
 Things change, please double check.

 In the past we’ve spent weeks (on UK passports) procuring Indian visas, visiting the London Indian Visa Application Office, picking up the paper forms, filling them in, getting the exact right size photos at higher expense, submitting birth certificates and family history for the children, providing a letter of authorisation from my husband as he wasn’t travelling with us.
-Then on top of the hassle the visas cost a fortune.
+Then on top of the hassle, the visas cost a fortune.
 It was not fun!

 The High Commission of India no longer handles Indian visa applications.
 Now the Indian Government has introduced an e-visa on arrival system at most airports.
 It’s still not straightforward and only certain airports are involved in this system (see link above).
 You do need to apply online and pay before arrival.
 This E-Tourist visa is valid for 30 days.